jackdimarco/jackdimarco/README.md

 ### Hey there, I'm Jack 👋

--📚 I'm currently a student at the Georgia Institute of Technology
+-📚 I have a Computer Science degree from Georgia Tech

--💻 I'm interested in Backend Software Engineering
+-💻 I'm currently Backend Software Engineer at Salesforce

 -🔭 I have the most development experience with Java, Python, and JavaScript